 Objectives and learning outcomes of the course

-- outline and discuss current debates regarding the roles of markets, the state, institutions, property rights, natural resources, agriculture and the rural non-farm economycritically evaluate past and existing attempts to supply rural services, such as infrastructure, finance, research and extension, health and education
+- Critically evaluate past and existing attempts to supply rural services, such as infrastructure, finance, research and extension, health and education.

-- analyse alternative policy options in terms of their potential impact on rural poverty, equity and economic growth, taking account of different regional and geographical circumstances
+- Analyse critically alternative rural development policies in terms of their potential impact on rural poverty, equity and economic growth, taking account of different regional and geographical circumstances.